 Now it’s time to create your half-up top knot.
 Simply section your hair in half horizontally, starting from around eyebrow height.

-Next gather the hair that you sectioned in step 2 into a ponytail, and secure it with a hairband.
+Next gather the hair that you sectioned into a ponytail, and secure it with a hairband.
 Then, twist your ponytail, as this will make it easier to fashion into a top knot in the next step!

-Now wrap your twisted hair around the base of your ponytail, until you’ve formed a neat top knot shape, securing it in place with some bobby pins.
+Now wrap your twisted hair around the base of your ponytail, until you’ve formed a neat top knot shape, securing it in place with a hair tie and some bobby pins, if needed.

 And just like that, you’ve mastered the half-up top knot!
 See how easy that was?
 Now you can rock your new ‘do morning, noon, and night.

-Creating messy bun hairstyles may seem like a no-brainer, but there are actually some tricks and tools to the trade to get the look down pat.
+Creating messy bun hairstyles may seem like a no-brainer, but there are actually some tricks and tools to the trade to get the look down.
 This dishevelled, lived-in look has masses of texture and looks extremely cool.